Rates & other FAQs

 I like to meet with all potential clients for a free 20 minute consult to check fit and answer your questions.

 Sliding Scale Rates: I offer sliding scale rates to clients who cannot afford the full fee.
-Let’s talk about your needs during the phone call consultation or first session!
+Let’s talk about your needs during the consultation!
 Sliding scale is typically between $100 and $130.

 Payments: I accept all major credit/debit cards and HSA/FSA cards.
 Payment is due at the time of service & your card will automatically be charged after your session.

-• I work primarily with adult individuals with ADHD, trauma & anxiety.
+I work primarily with adults with ADHD, trauma & anxiety.
 Most of my clients are queer and trans, and/or come from immigrant, TCK or other globally-mobile backgrounds.

 I do not work with romantic partners (couples, triads, etc.) anymore.
 I will work with roommates, adult siblings and adult children and their parents.